Suhanjuneja/Suhan/README.md

 MIPS (Microprocessor without Interlocked Pipeline Stages): Commonly used in academic settings, embedded systems, and some consumer electronics.

 PowerPC: Used in older Apple Macintosh computers, some game consoles, and embedded applications.

+5.**RISC-v**

+RISC-V (pronounced “RISC-five”) is an open-standard instruction set architecture (ISA) based on the principles of RISC (Reduced Instruction Set Computer).
+It was designed to be simple, modular, and extensible.

+Examples of RISC-V Implementations:

+SiFive: A company that offers RISC-V processors and development boards.

+Western Digital: Uses RISC-V cores in some of its storage devices.

+Microchip: Provides RISC-V-based microcontrollers for various applications.